top of page

 Then you are sure to love my two new books "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools" and "The Struggle for Utopia - A History of Jewish, Christian and Islamic Messianism".
 Both books are available on Amazon and in Jerusalem bookstores.
 Click on each of the titles for information, reviews and purchase information.

-Its important location is why Megiddo is considered by many to be the site of the final apocalyptic confrontation between the forces of good and evil at the End of Days.
-This struggle is first mentioned in the book of the prophet Zephaniah and involves destruction encompassing the entire Middle East.
+Its location is also why Megiddo is considered by many to be the site of the final apocalyptic confrontation between the forces of good and evil at the End of Days.
+This struggle is first mentioned by the prophet Zephaniah, who describes a destruction encompassing the entire Middle East.
 The prophet Zechariah also describes a final apocalyptic struggle when nations will wage war against Jerusalem (Zechariah 14).
 The prophet Ezekiel is the first to mention that the forces converging on Israel will be Gog from the land of Megog.
+Finally, the Book of Revelation in the New Testament describes Megiddo as the site where the forces of good and evil will confront each other in the final battle of Gog of Magog before the coming of the Kingdom of God.
+This location is called Armageddon in Greek, which comes from the two words har Megiddo, har being Hebrew for mountain.

 Canaanite gate.jpeg